 The F-4 Phantom II jet fighter cockpit mobile exhibit received its exterior paint treatment in July of 2020.
 The fully-restored "long-nose" cockpit travels on a 27-foot trailer and makes an immediate impression wherever it goes.

 The cockpit began life as part of a complete aircraft, namely F-4F serial number 72-1156, McDonnell Aircraft production number 4461,in service as 37+46 with the (West) German Air Force for training in the U.S. It was acquired by Gateway Youth Aeronautical Foundation Founder and President Joe Steimann in 2003 from a scrap yard in Tulsa, OK.
 Initial restoration took about 600 hours over eleven months, some of which occurred during Steimann's technical school in Pensacola, FL as a member of the 131st FW, Missouri Air National Guard.

 The aircraft is restored to represent F-4E serial number 68-0338, a jet that served with the 131st TFW after scoring two victories over North Vietnamese MiG-21s in 1972 (the original aircraft is on display at Whiteman AFB, MO).
 Along with being an historically significant combat veteran, the original 68-0338 was an inspiration to Steimann when it was on display outside of the operations building of the 131st FW when the unit was based at St. Louis-Lambert International Airport.

-Since it's first restoration, the cockpit has travelled throughout the Midwest to events ranging from large airshows to birthday parties, giving the public the rare opportunity to sit in a real jet fighter.
-It is now the Gateway Youth Aeronautical Foundation's first public exhibit, available for appearances.
+Since it's first restoration, the cockpit has travelled throughout the country to events ranging from large airshows to birthday parties, giving the public the rare opportunity to sit in a real jet fighter.
+It is now a Gateway Youth Aeronautical Foundation mobile exhibit available for appearances.